-6.19 Focusing initially on those settlements identified as having a greater degree of potential, as described in paragraphs 6.9 - 6.18 above, potential sites identified through the SHELAA process have been further assessed with a view to identifying preferred sites.
+- 6.19 Focusing initially on those settlements identified as having a greater degree of potential, as described in paragraphs 6.9 6.18 above, potential sites identified through the SHELAA process have been further assessed with a view to identifying preferred sites. - 6.20 This process considered the following: - SHELAA conclusions these were reviewed to identify any issues which may need to be mitigated; - Sustainability Appraisal conclusions The Sustainability Appraisal assesses each potentially suitable site against a range of sustainability objectives including in relation to air quality, agricultural land and flood risk, to inform site selection alongside other

-- 6.20 This process considered the following: - SHELAA conclusions these were reviewed to identify any issues which may need to be mitigated; - Sustainability Appraisal conclusions these were reviewed to identify whether there were any site specific issues; - Consultation responses from the 2017 Issues and Options consultation Over1,000 responses were received in relation to sites, including from statutory consultees; - Feedback from one to one sessions with Parish and Town Councils; - Initial outputs from the Landscape Character Assessment and Settlement Sensitivity Assessment; - Other constraints to development which may affect, for example, the area of the site that could be developed; - Whether development of the site would be inconsistent with any other emerging policy in the Local Plan review. - 6.21 A number of sites put forward are within the settlement boundary and it has not been necessary to consider whether these would be suitable allocations as the principle of development is accepted and such sites may therefore come forward as windfall sites.
-These were nevertheless assessed through the SHELAA and Sustainability Appraisal. - 6.22 The contribution in terms of indicative dwelling numbers has been reviewed throughout the process in an iterative manner to ensure that this aligns with the residual housing requirement. - 6.23 With Suffolk County Council, the four local planning authorities in the Ipswich Housing Market Area have commissioned WSP to undertake transport modelling.
-Based upon the preferred broad strategy, two scenarios for growth have been modelled in relation to Suffolk Coastal District.
-These scenarios have primarily focussed upon: - Different scales of growth at Felixstowe; - Different locations for growth around Saxmundham; - Different scales of growth on the eastern edge of Ipswich; - Different scales of growth on the A12 corridor.
+- evidence.
+These assessments were reviewed to identify whether there were any site specific issues; - Consideration of consultation responses; - Feedback from one to one sessions with Parish and Town Councils; - Outputs from the Landscape Character Assessment and Settlement Sensitivity Assessment; - Other constraints to development which may affect, for example, the area of the site that could be developed; - Whether development of the site would be inconsistent with any other emerging policy in the Local Plan review. - 6.21 A number of sites submitted to the Council are within the settlement boundary and many of these may come forward as windfall sites subject to consideration against planning policies.

+These were nevertheless assessed through the SHELAA and Sustainability Appraisal. - 6.22 The contribution in terms of indicative dwelling numbers has been reviewed throughout the process in an iterative manner to ensure that this aligns with the residual housing requirement. - 6.23 With Suffolk County Council, the four local planning authorities in the Ipswich Housing Market Area commissioned WSP to undertake transport modelling.
+Based upon the preferred broad strategy, two scenarios for growth were modelled in relation to Suffolk Coastal District to inform the site selection process.
+These scenarios primarily focussed upon: - Different scales of growth at Felixstowe; - Different locations for growth around Saxmundham; - Different scales of growth on the eastern edge of Ipswich; - Different scales of growth on the A12 corridor.

-The results of the modelling have been considered in assessing potential site allocations and is part of the evidence base supporting the Local Plan.
+The results of the modelling were considered in assessing potential site allocations and is part of the evidence base supporting the Local Plan.

 - 6.24 Consideration has been given to ensuring that a mix of sizes of sites is identified, acknowledging also that opportunities for small scale development could come forward as windfall through the infill and countryside policies.
-Sites under 0.2ha are not considered to represent a reasonable size which would warrant allocation. - 6.25 Following initial selection of preferred sites further discussions have been held with Highways and Education at Suffolk County Council and with the NHS and the Ipswich and

-East Suffolk Clinical Commissioning Group in order to determine any specific requirements related to the preferred site allocations.
+Sites under 0.2ha are not considered to represent a reasonable size which would warrant allocation. - 6.25 Following initial selection of preferred sites further discussions were held with Highways and Education at Suffolk County Council and with the NHS and the Ipswich and East Suffolk Clinical Commissioning Group in order to determine any specific requirements related to the preferred site allocations.

-7. Next Steps
+7. Further information